JoelDewey/backup-tools/app/backup-tools/README.md

 ### Incremental File Backup Configuration

 These options are used to configure `rsync` while making an incremental file backup.
+These backups are creating using hard links to a previous backup if one exists to minimize space utilization.

 * `INCR_TIMEOUT`: The amount of time, in seconds, to wait for `rsync` to complete before killing the process.
 Defaults five minutes.